+But fortune favors the bold, in nothing more than love.
 Yes, it’s scary.
 Yes, it takes a lot of effort and perseverance.
 And no, it doesn’t always work out the way we want.
 But the only way to “win” this game is to play it, with all your heart.

 Texting is a fantastic opportunity to put us into practice.
 Whether you’ve met someone new or have been with someone for a while, love is something that’s done day by day, hour by hour, text message by text message.